Clinical Development Strategy, Planning & Operations Support

 Our seasoned pharmaceutical physicians and functional specialists work to ensure that your program is on the optimal path forward, balancing risk and value, while responding to changes in the external environment.
-With our network of specialist consultants, our core team leverages 150+ industry-experienced, clinical development strategy and operations consultants, with backgrounds spanning a broad range of therapeutic areas and product modalities.
-The combination allows us to offer you versatile, fit-for-purpose expertise that can be tailored to the exact needs of your clinical development program, and enables us to support you in each crucial area from planning and strategy to execution and tactical support.
+Alacrita's core team leverages 150+ industry-experienced, clinical development strategy and operations consultants, with backgrounds spanning a broad range of therapeutic areas and product modalities.
+Our extensive consulting resources allow us to offer you versatile, fit-for-purpose expertise that can be tailored to the exact needs of your clinical development program, enabling us to support you in each crucial area from planning and strategy to execution and tactical support.

 - Developing target product profiles

 - Clinical development plans

 - Clinical trials benchmarking

 - Statistical Analysis Plans and Biostatistics Support

 - Clinical operations support (CRO and site management)

 - Resolving recruitment issues

 - Providing strategic or hands-on support for interacting with the FDA and EMA